hsghori/CS-Notes/machine_learning_notes.md

 ## Ensemble Learning - Bagging and Boosting

 Consider the problem of detecting spam email.
-We can come up with a bumch of loose rules to help classify if an individual email is spam.
+We can come up with a bunch of loose rules to help classify if an individual email is spam.
 For example,
 - if the email only contains an image it is likely spam
 - if the email contains some "blacklist" of words it is likely spam